i05nagai/memorandum/language/english_speaking.md

     * The area has been ravaged by drought/floods/war.
 * voracious
     * needing a lot of sth to be satisfied
+        * wolves are voracious eater
+        * as a child, I had a voracious appetite for books
     * very eager for sth, esp. a lot of food
     * he has a voracious appetite
 * instatiable